BatchClayderman/DifferentialEvolution/Readme.md

 Based on the nonlinear differential evolution algorithm for global optimization, this is an improved differential evolution with dynamic mutation parameters.

-This is the official implementation of the non-linear differential evolution algorithm for global optimization, which is published in the following paper.
+This is the official implementation of the non-linear differential evolution algorithm with dynamic parameters for global optimization, which has been published in the following paper.

 ```
 Lin Y, Yang Y, Zhang Y. Improved differential evolution with dynamic mutation parameters[J].
 Soft Computing, 2023: 1-19.